Customization APIs

 Notes:

-- The Portal field column indicates the name of the corresponding setting in the Populator Settings Dialog in the portal.
+- The Portal field column shows the corresponding setting name in the Populator Settings Dialog in the portal.

-- Commas are valid in field values only as delimiters in comma-delimited lists.
+- Commas are used only as delimiters in comma-delimited lists.

 top | section